chewzzz1014/tensorflow-learning/README.md

 ## Overview
 Using Tensorflow Object Detection API with 10 train images, 4 test images and 4 detection classes.
+Trained on Ubuntu server.

 ## Project Structure
 ```